BiaPyX/BiaPy/docs/source/get_started/configuration.rst

 Configuration
 -------------

-To run BiaPy you need to create a configuration text file built with `YACS <https://github.com/rbgirshick/yacs>`_.
+To run BiaPy you need to create a plain text YAML configuration text file built with `YACS <https://github.com/rbgirshick/yacs>`_.
 This configuration file includes information about the hardware to use (i.e., the number of CPUs/GPUs), the work task, the model name, optional hyperparameters, the optimizer, and the paths lo load/store data from/into.
 As an example, a full semantic segmentation pipeline can be created as follows:

 .. code-block:: yaml